 Average Weather in Turku Finland

-In Turku, the temperature typically varies from 17°F to 71°F over the course of the year, and is rarely below -3°F or above 80°F.
+In Turku, the summers are comfortable and partly cloudy and the winters are long, freezing, dry, and mostly cloudy.
+Over the course of the year, the temperature typically varies from 17°F to 71°F and is rarely below -3°F or above 80°F.

 The warm season lasts for 3.1 months, from June 2 to September 4, with an average daily high temperature above 62°F. The hottest day of the year is July 22, with an average high of 71°F and low of 55°F.